sinai-dev/OSLDocs/API/CSharpAPI.md

 // All you have to do is define the class. public class PlayerSaveExtExample: PlayerSaveExtension {
-    // Declare as many members as you want, but
-	// they must be XML-serializable (string, primitive,
+    // Declare as many members as you want, but they must be XML-serializable.
-	// or a struct or array of strings or primitives).
 	// They must also be public, and not static. public string DateTime;